Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

   end
   ```

 The proportional fitness is calculated by dividing the member's fitness by the total population fitness, like before.
 Then, we raise a random number between 0 and 1 to the inverse of the proportional fitness in order to bias the selection towards members with higher fitness scores.
-The `Enumberable#max_by` method is used to select two members with the highest result from the block.
+The `Enumerable#max_by` method is used to select two members with the highest result from the block.

 The maths are a bit annoying to me personally, but nevertheless, the result of all of this is like spinning a roulette wheel where the size of each slice is proportional to the member's fitness.
 The higher the fitness, the larger the slice, and the more likely the member is to be selected.